pamelatholan/Liri-Node-App/README.md

 * Command line node app that takes in parameters and gives you back data
     * LIRI will search:
         * Spotify for songs
-            * Enter in terminal: node liri.js spotify-this-song '<song name here>'
+            * Enter in terminal: node liri.js spotify-this-song <'song name here'>
             * Return the following results:
                 * Artist(s)
                 * The song's name